daniakalomiris/SOEN-341_Project_Team-A/README.md

 # SOEN 341 Team A

-The creation of a site which users can sell and/or buy items.
+The creation of an e-commerce website where users can sell and/or buy items.

 [![Build Status](https://travis-ci.org/Luigi1000/SOEN-341_Project_Team-A.png)](https://travis-ci.org/Luigi1000/SOEN-341_Project_Team-A)
 ## Team Members